For the quickest response from our clinic, please go ahead and register online now and we will call you back to schedule your appointment.

-To understand what happens during a No-Scalpel Vasectomy procedure, review this diagram to see how the male anatomy normally functions.
-The testicles produce sperm that travel through a pair of tubes called the Vasa Deferens.
+To understand what happens during a no-scalpel vasectomy procedure, review this diagram to see how the male anatomy normally functions.
+The testicles produce sperm that travel through a pair of tubes called the vasa deferens.
 You can easily feel them through the scrotal skin, like firm spaghetti-sized tubes on either side of the penis.
 These tubes carry sperm from the testicles out through the penis when a man ejaculates.

 The vasectomy procedure simply interrupts the flow of sperm by cutting the sperm tubes and blocking their ends.
-Before making the decision to have your NSV, please review the preparations, procedure, and recovery to see what you can expect from Pollock Clinic and your NSV from start to finish.
+Before making the decision to have your NSV, please review the preparations, procedure, and recovery to see what you can expect from Pollock Clinics and your NSV from start to finish.
 We want you to make a careful and well informed choice.
 A vasectomy should be considered a permanent contraception.